richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_BingMapsAPI.md

 .create table Elevations_fromAPI (batch: int, points: string, elevations: string)
 ```

+Logic Explained:
+* `batch` refers to the grouping mechanism that we will use to optimize our interaction with the API {i.e., sending multiple coordinate pairs per request}

 ### Table, Elevations
 This table will receive data from an Update Policy (as new data streams to Elevations_fromAPI).